8 Things You Should Never Do While Taking Apple Cider Vinegar

 Drink it right after eating

 If you’re in the habit of drinking apple cider vinegar after a meal, you might want to amend your routine.
-Elizabeth Abel, a licensed functional nutritionist with First State Integrative Health Center in Wilmington, Delaware, explains that taking apple cider vinegar on an empty stomach may yield health benefits.
+Elizabeth Abel, a licensed functional nutritionist, explains that taking apple cider vinegar on an empty stomach may yield health benefits.
 “Many people, especially as they age, tend to experience a decrease in their gastric juices which can help break down the food they eat,” she says.
 “Consuming a little bit of ACV right before eating can help substitute for these lost gastric juices, allowing food to digest more easily.”
 The end result is that you may experience less bloating or indigestion after eating.
 She also suggests trying it as part of a salad dressing, which she says is another way to reap its benefits.
 If you like the idea of enjoying ACV with your meal, try these 12 delicious apple cider vinegar recipes.

 Breathe it in